jupyterhub/jupyterhub/docs/source/contributing/tests.md

 pytest -v jupyterhub/tests/browser/ -mbrowser
 ```

-You can set some of these environment variables to help investigate failing tests:
+You can set some of these [Playwright pytest command line arguments](https://playwright.dev/python/docs/test-runners#cli-arguments) to help investigate failing tests:

-- `TEST_HEADLESS=0` to show the automated browser whilst the tests are run
+- `--headed` to show the automated browser whilst the tests are run
-- `TEST_SLOWMO=1000` to insert a 1000 millisecond delay between each step of the test, but be aware this may hide race conditions.
+- `--slowmo=1000` to insert a 1000 millisecond delay between each step of the test, but be aware this may hide race conditions
-- `TEST_VIDEODIR=video-dir/` to save videos of tests under the directory `video-dir/`
+- `--video=on` to save videos of tests under the `--output` directory

 ## Test organisation